 Using an existing gas pipeline to transport hydrogen

-The success of a climate-neutral Europe by 2050 and that of renewable hydrogen will depend on having access to renewable electricity, as well as having a hydrogen infrastructure in place.
+The success of a climate-neutral Europe by 2050 and that of renewable hydrogen will depend on having access to abundant, low cost and renewable electricity, as well as having a infrastructure in place.

 The 12-kilometre long pipeline is in use on a commercial basis to transport more than 4 kilotons hydrogen per year.
 Transporting hydrogen via the pipeline lowers energy consumption by 0,15 petajoule per year.
 This compares to annual gas usage of 3000 households.
 It also reduces CO2 emissions by 10.000 tonnes.